AdaCore/training_material/courses/fundamentals_of_ada/020_declarations/02-identifiers_and_comments.rst

 ----------------------

 *identifier*
-  Syntactic form such used for typically to introduce entities when are declared
+  Syntactic form used typically to introduce entities when declared

 *name*
   Typically starts with an identifier and can be followed by one or more suffixes to help indicate something more specific, such as a record component or an array slice